-I have been a practising and fully qualified counsellor for 14 years and Occupational Therapist for 21 years.
-During this time, I have provided counselling to adults and young people, within both NHS mental health services (including Adult Mental Health Services and Child and Adolescent Mental Health Services) and voluntary services.
-This has given me substantial experience of working with a variety of emotional difficulties and mental health issues across the age range.
+I have been a practising and fully qualified counsellor for 15 years and Occupational Therapist for 22 years.
+During this time, I have provided counselling to adults and young people, within both NHS mental health services (including Adult Mental Health Services and Child and Adolescent Mental Health Services) and private practice.
+This has given me substantial experience of working with a variety people, at different stages in their lives, who are struggling with their emotions and mental health state.
 I am both confident and competent to work with a variety of issues, as highlighted below.

-At present, I work part time within NHS mental health services, run a small independent private counselling practice and am a tutor on the Foundations of Human Relations and Counselling course run by Human Development Scotland, Glasgow.
+At present, I work part time within NHS mental health services, run a small independent private counselling practice and am a tutor on the Foundations of Human Relations and Counselling and Diploma of Human Relations and Counselling courses run by Human Development Scotland, Glasgow.
 I am also a COSCA approved trainer in their Certificate in Counselling Skills.

 My professional membership